Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also. Learn causes and what to do.

 You might need to get some black out curtains so your little one is not disrupted by light during daytime naps or woken by the sun in the morning.

 If you have trouble with night sleep, make sure your bedtime routine is solid and sets the stage for sleep at night.
+Most babies do not need night feedings at this age, but always rule out hunger.
+You always want to be sure the baby is getting enough calories so waking isn’t from hunger.

 You might need some sleep training if your little one cannot self-soothe or make it through the night.
 If you have not worked on solid sleep habits yet, now is the time to start.